 The fourslide process offers a number of advantages over the traditional power press.
-As a cost-effective means of production, the fourslide process allows complicated forms to be produced at reduced costs and allows for both fast product delivery and a wide range of form modification without incurring costly penalties.
+As a cost-effective means of production, the fourslide process allows complicated forms to be produced at reduced costs and allows for both fast product delivery and a wide range of form modifications without incurring costly penalties.

 However, when employing the fourslide process, a big question is whether to stay local or whether to go abroad.
 Local production tends to offer better quality as well as lower costs in the long run.
 Here is what you should consider when making the decision between an offshore and local fourslide supplier.